martin-creator/airmartin-render/README.md

 ## Usage

 This project is a template for many business models  that have booking,  review, payments, and location in the functionality.
-It is therefor very possible for one to use this as a starting point to build a startup  to improve  the lives in your community and even your own life.
+It is therefore very possible for anyone to use it as a starting point to build a startup  to improve   lives in your community and even your own life!

 ## Project Status